U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Experiments

 \subsection{Fitting Scaling Trend of Easy Group and Hard Group}

+We adopt polynomial degree=2 and 5 for hard and easy questions, respectively, in response to our observation of U-shaped vs. inverted-U scaling.
+This parameter selection is based on our prior belief of polynomial regression's fitting powers to fit the deep double descent and U-shaped scaling.
+Experimental results on parameter robustness are in App.~\ref{sup: more dis on sas}.

 Fig.~\ref{fig: easy-hard-brier-fit} shows the fitted scaling trend of the easy and hard question groups on the MMLU, arithmetic, and Persian-QA datasets.
-Though the fitted scaling trend might either be underestimated, e.g., hard group of MMLU (Fig.~\ref{subfig: mmlu-easy-hard-fit}) and Persian-QA (Fig.~\ref{subfig: persian-qa-easy-hard-fit}), or overestimated, e.g., easy group of MMLU (Fig.~\ref{subfig: mmlu-easy-hard-fit}), the actual scaling trend, they still encapsulate the overall trend.
-As a result, as shown in Fig.~\ref{fig: brier-scaling-law}, averaging the scaling trend of the easy group and the hard group leads to pretty good prediction of the aggregate scaling trend.
+Empirically, fitted trends on hard questions are either precise or underestimated, e.g., hard group of MMLU (Fig.~\ref{subfig: mmlu-easy-hard-fit}) and arithmetic (Fig.~\ref{subfig: arithmetic-easy-hard-fit}), due to lower fitting power of degree 2; fitted trends on easy questions are precise or overestimated, e.g., easy group of MMLU (Fig.~\ref{subfig: mmlu-easy-hard-fit}), due to a more considerable fitting power of degree 5.
+However, they still encapsulate the overall trend.
+Therefore, as shown in Fig.~\ref{fig: brier-scaling-law}, taking their average can decrease the deviation and still lead to a precise prediction of the actual scaling trend.